Amazing eco-friendly DIY repurposed Christmas tree projects for crafters and gardeners alike that use discarded Christmas trees.

 4. Twig Snowflake Craft

-Cut your Christmas tree into smaller segments for this rustic snowflake.
+Cut your Christmas tree into smaller segments and pull off the needles and tie twine around the segments for an instant rustic snowflake.

 5. Donate Christmas Tree